kdmhorn/powercli/adminscripts/README.md

   hosts within a cluster along with the HBA addresses.
 It is useful to provide Storage administrators with WWPN target information on newly created hosts and/or clusters.

+<b>VM-ShutdownNotes:</b>
+  A script designed to be run as a scheduled task.
+The script will seek VM's shutdown between runs in a VM environment and add additional information to the Notes with information regarding the shutdown including the date/time and user.